skoolkid/skoolkit/sphinx/source/diy.rst

 '.kit' would be more to your liking.
 However, for the purpose of this particular tutorial, it would be best to stick with '.skool'.

-Now take a look at `manic_miner.skool`.
+Now take a look at `hungry_horace.skool`.
 As you can see, by default, `sna2skool.py` disassembles everything from 16384 to 65535, treating it all as code.
 Needless to say, this is not particularly useful - unless you have no idea where the code and data blocks are yet, and want to use this disassembly